-This new multi-program certificate will equip mid-level functional and technical managers with deeper knowledge and effective tools to lead within their immediate area of responsibility and impact the success of their wider organization.
-The certificate consists of 6 core required programs and 3 electives, each with a short written requirement.
-Total class days for certificate award is 12-14 depending on elective choices.
-For information, email Laura V. Page, Program Director, firstname.lastname@example.org.
+This multi-program certificate will equip mid-level functional and technical managers with deeper knowledge and effective tools to lead within their immediate area of responsibility and impact the success of their wider organization.
+The certificate consists of seven core required programs.
+Total class days for the certificate award is 11 or 11.5 depending on allowed choice of core class.

 Individuals who complete the certificate benefit from multiple learning objectives in each of the classes, and also from the expertise of instructors with real-world experience.
 Additionally, certificate completion demonstrates commitment to learning and knowledge of real-world management tools.
 The wide range of class participants helps build professional networks and stimulates new thinking.